 All concrete placed within the City of O'Fallon must be submitted to and approved by the Eastern Missouri Pavement Consortium (EMPC).
 Approved mix designs will be stored on their website for use.
 Specifications for concrete pavement are also provided.
-Please reference the EMPC brochure (PDF) for additional information.
-Any new mix design that is submitted may take serveral weeks before approval is issued.
+Any new mix design that is submitted may take several weeks before approval is issued.

-The website to access the EMPC is empcpavement.org.
+The website to access the EMPC is www.empcpavement.org.
 In order to view information on the website, a free account is required.
 An account can be created by clicking "Login" on the homepage.